xumj2021/xumj2021.github.io/content/post/Utilize Google Search.md

 As the search box has been occupied by the word we inserted before, we need to delete it first and then insert new search word.
 The search word will be composed of two parts:

-- The `item' we need to iterate over the list
+- The `item` we need to iterate over the list
-- The `keyword' we need to make sure the search results are relevant for our purpose
+- The `keyword` we need to make sure the search results are relevant for our purpose

 For example, when I want to search the domain of a series of firms, `item` is the firm's name (e.g., BlackRock Inc.) and `keyword` is "website" or " domain"  or whatever you think would be relevant.

-This step returns the element tree of the webpage which includes the search results, `html', ready for the further analyzing.
+This step returns the element tree of the webpage which includes the search results, `html`, ready for the further analyzing.

 ```python
 def parseweb(driver, item, keyword):